BDO-Australia/MunchAndCrunch/Session2/README.md

 This lab comprises of three exercises:

-1. import data to Power BI Desktop from an SQL database running on Microsoft Azure.
-[Excercise 1](https://github.com/BDO-Australia/MunchAndCrunch/blob/master/Session2/2.%20Excercise-1.md)
+1. [Excercise 1](https://github.com/BDO-Australia/MunchAndCrunch/blob/master/Session2/2.%20Excercise-1.md): import data to Power BI Desktop from an SQL database running on Microsoft Azure.
-2. import data from CSV files which resides in a file folder.
+2. [Excercise 2](https://github.com/BDO-Australia/MunchAndCrunch/blob/master/Session2/3.%20Excercise-2.md): import data from CSV files which resides in a file folder.
 You will append this new data to the corresponding existing data that comes from the Azure SQL Database.
-[Excercise 2](https://github.com/BDO-Australia/MunchAndCrunch/blob/master/Session2/3.%20Excercise-2.md)
-3. import data to Power BI Desktop from an Excel file that is less structured.
-[Excercise 3](https://github.com/BDO-Australia/MunchAndCrunch/blob/master/Session2/4.%20Excercise-3.md)
+3. [Excercise 3](https://github.com/BDO-Australia/MunchAndCrunch/blob/master/Session2/4.%20Excercise-3.md): import data to Power BI Desktop from an Excel file that is less structured.

 ## What you'll need

 - A computer with the latest version of Power BI Desktop installed on it.
+- Access to the SQL Database containing VanArsdel's US sales data (dimension tables).

 Attribute | Value
 --- | ---